apiato/documentation/docs/additional-features/apiato-containers/documentation.md

 :::caution Instructions
 This container works out of the box perfectly but if you want to change its configs or modify the codes you MUST follow these steps:

-1- Copy the container from `VendorSection` to `AppSection` (or any of your custom sections) of your project
+1- Copy the container from `Vendor` to `AppSection` (or any of your custom sections) of your project
 2- Fix the namespaces
 3- Remove `apiato/documentation-generator-container` dependency from project root composer.json
 4- Update `section_name` & `html_files` in container configs